 Joseph Oakley, Susan’s brother was in charge of the wedding breakfast along with Mrs Oakley who I would assume was Joseph’s wife Annie Simpson.
 By the time of the wedding, Susan’s mother Sarah Harman was known as Mrs Adams, the name of her second husband George.
 Her first husband and Susan’s father, Walter Oakley, had presumably died around 10 years earlier.

-While Joseph is acknowledged as the brother of Susan, best man Henry Oakley is not.
+While Joseph was acknowledged as the brother of Susan, best man Henry Oakley was not.
 Susan had a brother Henry and beyond his birth record of 1869, I have not found another thing.
 Could this be brother Henry?
-Susan’s grandfather was also Henry Oakley and was alive at the time of the wedding but hardly would have been a 75 year old best man.
+Susan’s grandfather was also Henry Oakley and was alive at the time of the wedding but hardly would have been a 75-year-old best man.

 The couple’s honeymoon no doubt included visits to Harman and Oakley cousins in Port Fairy, cousins around Hamilton, and Susan’s mother in the metropolis.
 Flemington to be precise.

 This was a totally unexpected find which demonstrates the value of publications by historical and family history societies.
 I have found so much information because dedicated volunteers have indexed the likes of the Hamilton Spectator BDMs or have recorded historic buildings in a town for example or in this case the indexing of the Birchip Advertiser marriages.